Our Teachers & Staff

 Teacher of the Year 2023.2024

-Dr. Whitney Naman has taught since 1999 in a variety of places including inner-city Washington, DC; Charlotte, NC; and Guildford, England.
-She has previously taught Kindergarten, 2nd, 3rd, 4th, and 6th grades.
+Dr. Whitney Naman has taught since 1999 in a variety of locations, including Washington, DC; Charlotte, North Carolina; and Guildford, England.
+Over the course of her career, she has taught Kindergarten through 6th grade as well as graduate-level courses.

-Dr. Naman has a Ph.D. in Education from the University of Virginia, a Master’s degree in Teaching from Queens University in Charlotte, and an Undergraduate degree in Theatre and Art from James Madison University.
-She has been published in international education journals, spoken at AERA, the nation’s largest education conference, and has taught a number of college courses.
-She has served as a teacher representative for the State Superintendent’s Teacher Advisory Council since 2013.
-She has also been involved in writing math curriculum for both the district and the state of Georgia.
+Dr. Naman holds a Ph.D. in Education from the University of Virginia, a Master’s degree in Teaching from Queens University of Charlotte, and a bachelor’s degree in Theatre and Art from James Madison University.
+She has been published in international education journals, has presented at the American Educational Research Association (AERA) - the nation’s largest education conference - and has taught graduate-level courses.

 Mrs. Crystal Stroud - Literacy EIP Teacher